Incorporation Forms and Information

 NOTE: The information contained in this document or on the board’s web site is not legal advice and is for general information only.
 You are advised to seek advice from a business attorney, the Secretary of State or other professional advisor as needed.

 The NC Board of Chiropractic Examiners (NCBOCE) has two roles in the incorporation process:

-- Certify to the Secretary of State that owners of the professional corporation (PC) or professional liability company (PLLC) have a valid and current license to practice chiropractic in NC.
+- Certify to the Secretary of State (Business Registration) that owners of the professional corporation (PC) or professional liability company (PLLC) have a valid and current license to practice chiropractic in NC.

 - Assess the name of your corporation for compliance with statutes and rules.

 NOTE: See especially NC GS 55B-5 and NCAC 10.
 0217